-Abstract
+Abstract.
 The properties of the multiple scale instabilities present in a non-hydrostatic forecast model are investigated.
 The model simulates intense convection episodes occurring in Northern Italy.
-A breeding technique is used to construct ensembles of perturbations of
+A breeding technique is used to construct ensembles of perturbations of the model trajectories aimed to represent the instabilities that are responsible for error growth at various time and space scales.
+It is

-- the model trajectories aimed to represent the instabilities that are responsible for error growth at various time and space scales.
-It is found that for initial errors of the order of present-day analysis error, error growth is mainly determined by intermediate scale instabilities, and that a non-negligible fraction of the forecast error can be explained by an ensemble of bred vectors of reasonable size.
-In contrast, when the initial error - is much smaller, the spectrum of bred vectors representing the fast convective-scale instabilities becomes flat and the number of ensemble members needed to explain even a small fraction of the forecast error becomes extremely large.
-The conclusion is that as the analysis error is decreased, it becomes more and more computationally demanding to construct an ensemble that can describe the high-dimensional subspace of convective instabilities and that can thus be potentially useful for controlling the error - of convective instabilities and that can thus be potentially useful for controlling the error growth.
+- 5 found that for initial errors of the order of present-day analysis error, a non-negligible fraction of the forecast error can be explained by a bred vector ensemble of reasonable size representing growth of errors at intermediate scales.
+In contrast, when the initial error is much smaller, the spectrum of bred vectors representing the fast convective-scale instabilities becomes flat and the number of ensemble members needed to explain even a small fraction of the forecast error becomes extremely large.
+The - 10 conclusion is that as the analysis error is decreased, it becomes more and more computationally demanding to construct an ensemble that can describe the high-dimensional subspace of convective instabilities and that can thus be potentially useful for controlling the error growth.